 Idaho Accident Statistics

-- Between 2011 and 2012, traffic accidents increased 2.7 percent and traffic fatalities increased more than 10 percent.
+- During recent years, traffic accidents increased 2.7 percent and traffic fatalities increased by more than 10 percent.

-- Between 2011 and 2012, traffic accidents with commercial vehicles decreased by 36 percent, however, fatal accidents involving commercial vehicles increased by 6 percent.
+- During recent years, traffic accidents with commercial vehicles decreased by 36 percent, however, fatal accidents involving commercial vehicles increased by 6 percent.

-- 673 people suffered injuries and 15 people died in commercial vehicle accidents in 2012.
+- 673 people suffered injuries and 15 people died in commercial vehicle accidents in recent years.

 - A traffic accident occurred in ID every 24 minutes.